About oral thrush

-Oral thrush is caused by the yeast Candida albicans.
-We’ve all got this yeast in our bodies, and it normally lives in balance with other organisms.
-But if the balance of organisms in the body is upset, yeast can multiply and produce an infection.
+Oral thrush is mostly caused by a fungal yeast called Candida albicans.
+We all have this yeast in our bodies, and our immune systems keep it in balance with the other bacteria and funguses that live in our bodies.
+If the balance is upset, the yeast can multiply and produce an infection.

-Your baby might also develop oral thrush if he sucks on objects already infected with thrush, like nipples, teats or dummies.
+Babies might also develop oral thrush if they suck on objects already infected with thrush, like nipples, teats or dummies.

 Symptoms of oral thrush

-When to see your doctor about oral thrush
+Does your child need to see a doctor about oral thrush?

 - you see white patches on the inside of your child’s mouth